RESPIRATORY DISEASE

 Explain the pathophysiology and clinical correlations of neonatal respiratory distress syndrome.

 Define atelectasis.
-Tell how lung collapses due to obstruction, compression, and lack of surfactant, and give clinical examples of each situation.
+Tell how lung collapses due to obstruction, compression, airway obstruction, and lack of surfactant, and give clinical examples of each situation.

 Define "sudden infant death syndrome".
 Briefly describe what we think causes genuine "SIDS", and give a "differential diagnosis".